neurodata/neurodata.io/content/about/agreements.md

 Abiding by this commitment requires assessing your zone of genius.
 Note that this commitment leaves plenty of room to work on non-lab stuff, and play.

-#### Project alignment
+####  Alignment

-> I commit to focus my primary research project(s) on work aligns with our mission, our resources/expertise, and my genius.
+> I commit to focus my primary research project(s) on work that aligns with our mission, our resources/expertise, and my genius.

 See [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for more tips on how to choose a project.
 In general, the expectation is that each project  takes about one year to sufficiently complete to make public (e.g., post to arXiv), and is complete when the manuscript is published in a journal/conference.